 Dr James Bettley took over the Study Days in 1999, and passed the baton to Dr Christopher Starr in 2008.
 They are now are now led by a small team of different speakers.

 Another aspect of the Trust’s educational role is the Gepp Lecture, sponsored by Gepp Solicitors in honour of Tom Gepp, chairman of the Friends from 1989 to 1995.
 This annual lecture, held at the AGM, was inaugurated in 2013 by Simon Heffer.
 Subsequent speakers have included Dr Rowan Williams, Sir Barney White-Spunner, Dr John Goodall, and Lord Petre.

 In 1984 the Friends of Essex Churches amalgamated with the Essex Churches Support Trust, a body formed in 1977 to offer advice and encouragement to local communities and help them preserve their own churches.
 A revised constitution, adopted on 13 May 2015, changed our name to the Friends of Essex Churches Trust.

 Martin is a trustee of numerous registered charities concerned with heritage, history and archaeology.

-He is a Trustee and Director of the Rural Community Council of Essex; a Vice-President of the Essex Society for Archaeology and History and a former Chairman of the Victoria County History of Essex Trust.
+He is a Trustee and Director of the Rural Community Council of Essex and a Vice-President of the Essex Society for Archaeology and History.
+He is also a former Trustee of the Stow Maries Great War Aerodrome and the Victoria County History of Essex Trust.

 He is a Fellow of the Society of Antiquaries of London and a Fellow of the Royal Historical Society.
 He was appointed a Member of the Most Excellent Order of the British Empire for services to Heritage, Charity and the Community in Essex.
 He is also a Deputy Lieutenant for the County of Essex and a member of the Court of the University of Essex.